Jana Gana Mana: History

 In a voice surprisingly light for so large a man, he sang something like a piece of geography giving a list of countries, mountains and rivers; and in the second verse, a list of the religions in India.
 The refrain to the first made us pick up our ears.
 The refrain to the second verse made us clear our throats.
 We asked for it again and again, and before long we were singing it with gusto: Jaya hai, Jaya hai, Jaya hai, Jaya JayaJayaJaya hai (Victory, victory, victory to thee).
 We had no idea who or what was to have the victory.
 The next day Rabindranath gave the swarams(notes) of "Jana gana" to Mrs.Cousins so that the melody should have accurate permanent record.
 He also made the translation of the song into English as 'The Morning Song of India'.

-And thus, Mrs. Cousins became probably the first person to transcribe and preserve Tagore's composition in western sheet music notation at Madanapalle based on the notes provided by Tagore himself.
-And soon it took its place in the 'daily deciation' of the combined school and college of Besant Hall in Madanapalle and is still sung to this date.
-It was also here that the song was first translated into English by Tagore as 'The Morning song of India'.
+Thus, Margaret Cousins became probably the first person to transcribe and preserve Tagore's composition in Western sheet music notation at Madanapalle based on the notes provided by Tagore himself.
+And soon it took its place in the "daily deciation" of the combined school and college of Besant Hall in Madanapalle and is still sung to this date.
+It was also here that the song was first translated into English by Tagore as "The Morning Song of India".

-These notations are largely followed to this day, although several subsequent reinterpretations have been made.
-Interpretations include the B. L. Mukherjee and Ambik Mazumdar interpretation that was played in Germany for the first time under Netaji as the national anthem of India, as well as the interpretation of Ram Singh Thakuri for its INA translation to Hindustani as 'sab sukh chain.

-The song was selected as national anthem by Subhas Chandra Bose while he was in Germany.
-On the occasion of the founding meeting of the German-Indian Society on 11 September 1942 in the Hotel Atlantic in Hamburg, "Jana Gana Mana" was played for the first time by the Hamburg Radio Symphony Orchestra as the national anthem of an independent India.
+The song was selected as the national anthem by Subhas Chandra Bose while he was in Germany.
+On the occasion of the founding meeting of the German-Indian Society on 11 September 1942 in the Hotel Atlantic in Hamburg, "Jana Gana Mana" was played for the first time by the Hamburg Radio Symphony Orchestra as the national anthem of India.
+The musical notations for this interpretation of the song were prepared by B.L.
+Mukherjee and Ambik Majumdar.

 Before it officially became the national anthem of India in 1950, "Jana Gana Mana" was heard in the 1945 film Hamrahi.
 It was also adopted as a school song of The Doon School, Dehradun in 1935.

-On the occasion of India attaining freedom, the Indian Constituent Assembly assembled for the first time as a sovereign body on 14 August 1947, midnight and the session closed with a unanimous performance of "Jana Gana Mana".
+On the occasion of India attaining freedom, the Indian Constituent Assembly assembled for the first time as a sovereign body at midnight on 14 August 1947; the session closed with a unanimous performance of "Jana Gana Mana".

-The members of the Indian Delegation to the General Assembly of the United Nations held at New York in 1947 gave a recording of "Jana Gana Mana" as the country's national anthem.
+The members of the Indian delegation to the General Assembly of the United Nations held in New York in 1947 gave a recording of "Jana Gana Mana" as the country's national anthem.
 The song was played by the house orchestra in front of a gathering consisting of representatives from all over the world.